-- A meeting with the advisor (Division II or Division III chair) who will be supervising the work during the exchange should occur at an early stage.
-If this is a Division III exchange, this planning meeting must be followed by a meeting with the Division III advisor in CASA [11].
-Division III students should refer to the Division III section [8]. - After the project has been planned, it must be put in written form.
-A copy of the Division II concentration statement or a preliminary Division III plan should be attached.
-A written agreement between the student and the faculty supervisor outlining the obligations each is willing to undertake is an important part of the form.
-A statement about how and when the work will be evaluated should also be included. - All students traveling on a Hampshire College-sponsored study are required to submit an Assumption of Risk and General Release form.
-Collegesponsored travel is any travel that a student receives any funding, academic credit for work done during or upon return from the travel; or any travel which has been arranged by the College.
-This includes participation in an exchange program, whether domestic or international. - Filing for exchange requires the signature of the following: Division II or Division III chair, assistant director of residence life, bursar, the director of financial aid (for financial aid students), the international student advisor in the multicultural and international student services offices (for students with an F-1 student visa), the director of global education, and a member of the Center for Academic Support and Advising staff.
+- A meeting with the Division II or Division III chair who will be supervising work during the field study should occur at an early stage.
+If this is a Division III field study, this planning meeting must be followed by a meeting with one of the deans in the Center for Academic Support and Advising. - Field-study forms are available from the Center for Academic Support and Advising.
+A student will not be registered for field study until they have completed and submitted the form with all approvals.
+Students who do not complete the field study form with all approvals will be registered as a fulltime student for the upcoming semester. - All students traveling on a Hampshire College-sponsored study are required to submit an Assumption of Risk and General Release form.
+College-sponsored travel is any travel that a student receives any funding, academic credit for work done during or upon return from the travel; or any travel which has been arranged by the College.
+This includes participation in field study, whether domestic or international.